Family Advisory Council Newsletter: Winter 2026

 Family storytelling

-Canuck Place works with family partners in various ways to improve our care and also build awareness through family storytelling.
+Canuck Place works with family partners in various ways to improve our care and also build awareness about our care through family storytelling.

 Family storytelling highlights to donors in various ways, the important and impactful interdisciplinary care Canuck Place provides children and families across the province.
 Our work with families includes sharing their stories through photos, videos, and written interview content across all Canuck Place’s communication and marketing channels.